zoomgoogle-drivestorage

 Local recordings — the ones Zoom saved straight to your computer instead of the cloud — work differently.
 There's no Zoom-side trash for these; deleting the file removes it the same way any other file on your machine does, and it's only recoverable from your own operating system's Recycle Bin or Trash, not from Zoom.
 Unlike cloud recordings, local files don't get auto-deleted on any schedule — they sit on disk until you or your OS removes them.

 The distinction matters because the recovery paths are different, and the 30-day cloud window is shorter than most people assume when they're not the one who deleted it.
-If you're not sure why a recording disappeared from your account in the first place — rather than deleting one on purpose — What Disappears From Zoom Cloud, and When covers the other three ways that happens.
+Deleting on purpose isn't the only way a recording leaves Zoom, either — cancelling or downgrading your Zoom plan starts its own 30-day countdown on your cloud recordings.
+If you're not sure why a recording disappeared from your account in the first place, What Disappears From Zoom Cloud, and When covers the other three ways that happens.

 How to delete a Zoom recording